Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

 It's possible to buy all the parts, including raw microfibre, made in the UK, but there isn't a cheap range of welfare state pants in the shops.
 This site might help.
 It's easier to buy pants from countries that are cheaper for lack of a welfare state, but that doesn't reduce poverty.

-The three above, including - shopping, jobs, and poverty bonds, are links to separate pages.
-The shopping page lists some sites where you can buy pants made in a democratic welfare state; the jobs page lists some ideas for reducing UK poverty apart from the welfare state, and the bonds page shows accounts of previous companies that sold poverty bonds and got a tone of favours and subsidies from ministries and journalists and development experts who are so ignorant that they don't know how to reduce poverty.
+Shopping, jobs, poverty bonds & ethical fashion are links to separate pages.
+The shopping page lists some sites where you can buy pants made in a democratic welfare state; the jobs page lists some ideas for reducing UK poverty apart from the welfare state, and the bonds page shows accounts of previous companies that sold poverty bonds and got a tone of favours and subsidies from ministries and journalists and development experts who are so ignorant that they don't know how to reduce poverty

 This page is just to say that there's no intention to publish fibs, or bad references, nor passing-off, nor trademark infringement.
 If you think you've spotted some of those, just get in touch.
 Then it notes why the keywords "Santander" and "ac.uk" might have caused someone to try to stop this site being published